ALLUOS/ALLUOS.github.io/_posts/2021-04-02-implementation.md

 <div id="architecture"></div>
 ## Technical Architecture

 In this section we will provide a brief overview of the technical architecture that we relied on to build our application.
-All of our code is hosted in a GitHub repository which also includes a step-by-step guide on starting the application.
+All of our code is hosted in a private GitHub repository which also includes a step-by-step guide on how to start the application.

 In general, the structure of the implementation was inspired by the model-view-controller (MVC) software design pattern.
-Figure one gives an overview of the different application elements within this MVC design pattern.
+Figure 1 gives an overview of the different application elements within this MVC design pattern.
 It also shows where the associated source code can be found in the repository.

 <img src="https://github.com/ALLUOS/ALLUOS.github.io/raw/master/assets/images/software_architecture_overview.png" alt="Figure 1: Overview of Repository Content" class="center">